DIRBE Data Products

 The Solar System Object Dataset provides flux densities and other data pertaining to individual passages of solar system objects through the DIRBE field of view during the period of cryogenic operation, from 11 December 1989 to 21 September 1990.
 The data are given in FITS tables, one for each of the following objects: Mars, Jupiter, Saturn, Uranus, Ceres, Pallas, and Vesta.
 The Solar System Object data are on line.

 The Faint Source Model gives the predicted contribution to the diffuse sky brightness at 1.25, 2.2, 3.5, 4.9, 12 and 25 microns due to (faint) stars and other discrete Galactic sources.
 It was used in the search for the cosmic infrared background to subtract an important component of the observed near-infrared sky brightness.
 The model is described by Arendt et al. (1998, ApJ, submitted) and in Appendix F of the DIRBE Explanatory Supplement.
 The Faint Source Model files are on line.

 The DIRBE beam profiles are provided in a set of 16 FITS (image) files, one file for each of the 10 full intensity bands, plus `B' and `C' polarization channels for the three short-wavelength bands.
 As explained in the DIRBE Explanatory Supplement, the beam profile in bands 1 - 4 changed slightly with time during the mission; the FITS files for these bands each contain three beam maps corresponding to three time intervals.
-The Beam Profile Maps are on line and will later be provided on CD-ROM.
+The Beam Profile Maps are on line.

 Normalized system (filter + detector) response functions for each of the 10 DIRBE bands are given in an ASCII table.
 The table also appears in Appendix A of the DIRBE Explanatory Supplement.